What is a learning wall?

 - Start off with a large wall space in your classroom that is visible from every student desk, and easy for you to access during lesson time.

-- Make sure you include learning intentions and co-created success criteria, marking guides/rubrics so that students know how they are being assessed, modelled responses, and word walls.
+- Make sure you include learning intentions and co-created success criteria, marking guides/rubrics so that students know how they are being assessed, modelled responses and word/vocabulary walls.

 - You can also include a means for students to self and peer assess.
-This may be a personal tag they can move to mark their learning journey.
-You can find Learning Wall Starter Kits here that include everything you need.
+This may be a personal tag tag that they can move to mark their learning journey.

 - Your walls should be co-created with students.
 Through the course of your lessons, students can contribute to success criteria, anchor charts, goals and other parts of your display.
 The greater ownership they feel over the wall, the better!